Age and abuse can discolor or rip liners in your boat. But Tom's a fan of figuring out innovative repairs. Here's a trick to cover up any eyesores.

 For example, on our boat, we had a liner that had been ripped before we owned the boat.
 Our solution was to cover the problem area with what is essentially patchwork.
 But you'd never know it because the patchwork has been transformed into a mounting for a new fan.

-I purchased a sheet of StarBoard (1/4" x 6" x 12") from West Marine for around $13 (see "Tech Support," below).
+I purchased a sheet of StarBoard (1/4" x 6" x 12") from West Marine for around $13 (see "Tech Support," above).
 This material comes in several thicknesses and colors, including white and black.
 It will take screws (wood or better) and bear weight, depending on thickness and use.
 It's high-density polyethylene designed to resist saltwater, chemicals, and sunlight.
 It won't rot or delaminate, and is easily cut, routed, shaped, and drilled, using standard tools.
 It has a durable surface, which easily cleans.

 I purchased a sheet just large enough to cover the damage.
 All I had to do was screw it onto the strip of plywood in the overhead, to which the liner material was attached.
 I predrilled and used pan head screws.
 I could have countersunk the screw holes and used oval-head screws, but preferred to not use this slightly weakening process.
 The material is durable enough that washers weren't needed.
 When I attached the material, the tear disappeared.
 But the area, of course, no longer matched the surrounding areas.

 We needed a fan in that area, anyway, so I purchased one for around $80 from West Marine.
 Prior to screwing on the StarBoard, and using the base of the fan as a template, I drilled holes appropriately sized to securely thread the mounting screws that came with the fan and drilled another hole through the StarBoard, behind the fan mount, to take the wire.
 I taped the fan wire ends to avoid separating the strands and carefully pulled the wires through that hole and pushed them underneath the lining, making sure they were not lying in an area where they would be compressed or where abrasion could occur.